psyraxaus/Prosim2GSX/memory-bank/systemPatterns.md

 3. GsxController executes the service call to GSX
 4. System monitors for service completion
 5. When service completes, state is synchronized between systems

+### Refueling Process Flow
+1. GSXController initiates refueling by calling the GSX refueling service
+2. ProsimController initializes refueling with target fuel calculation
+3. Fuel hose connection state is monitored via LVAR callbacks
+4. When hose is connected, refueling is active; when disconnected, refueling is paused
+5. Refueling continues until target fuel level is reached or GSX reports completion
+6. Center of gravity calculations are performed for accurate loadsheet data

 ### Data Flow
 1. Flight plan data flows from Prosim to Prosim2GSX